ramen-dev/charturl-api-docs/source/includes/_intro.md

 > Ruby assumes at least version 2.1.
 JavaScript is mostly targeted at NodeJS examples.

-ChartURL is a tool that allows you to turn your data into beautiful image charts for emails, reports, chat bots, & web/mobile apps.
+ChartURL is a product that enables you to turn your data into image charts for emails, reports, chat bots, & web/mobile apps.
 We support several charting libraries.
 We fully expose the API for all the charting libraries we support, so anything you can do with those Charts on the web can be done with ChartURL.